 The field of multiagent systems has experienced an important growth and evolution in the past few years.
 These systems can be seen as virtual societies composed of autonomous agents where there is a need to interact with other members of the society to achieve their goals.
 As in human societies, these interactions usually involve an exchange of information.
 The problem of partners selection via the detection of good or bad potential partners, or how agents evaluate the credibility of received information, arises in a scenario like this.
-Human societies, throughout history, have been using trust and reputation mechanisms for this purpose.
-These powerful social control artifacts have been studied from different perspectives, such as psychology (Bromley [1], Karlins et al. [2]), sociology (Buskens [3]), philosophy (Plato [4], Hume [5]) and economics (Marimon et al. [6], Celentani et al. [7]).
+Human societies, along its history, have been using trust and reputation mechanisms for this purpose.
+These powerful social control artifacts have been studied from different perspectives, such as psychology (Bromley [?], Karlins et al. [?]), sociology (Buskens [?]), philosophy (Plato [?], Hume [?]) and economy (Marimon et al. [?], Celentani et al. [?]).

-In multiagent systems the interest in these mechanisms has considerably increased and, as a consequence, numerous computational trust and reputation models have appeared in the literature.
-E-Commerce sites already use some of them (eBay [8], Amazon [9], OnSale [10]).
+In multiagent systems the interest on these mechanisms has considerably increased and, as a consequence, numerous computational trust and reputation models have appeared in the literature.
+E-Commerce sites already use some of them (eBay [?], Amazon [?], OnSale [?]).
 These models consider reputation as a centralized global property.
-So, the reputation of each agent is public and all agents perceive the same reputation value.
-More sophisticated models ([11], [12], [13], [14], [15], [16], [17]) consider reputation as a subjective property.
+So, the reputation of each agent is public and all agents perceived the same reputation value.
+More sophisticated models ([?], [?], [?], [?], [?], [?], [?]) consider reputation as a subjective property.
 Therefore every agent has its own reputation system that provides evaluations of other agents calculated from external communication and direct experience, giving the agent its own vision of the society.
-Furthermore, other models (see [18], [19]) take into account social information when providing these evaluations.
+Furthermore, other models (see [?], [?]) take into account social information when providing these evaluations.

-One of these models is Repage [17], a computational system based on a cognitive theory of reputation.
-This model is designed to be part of a cognitive agent, i.e., an agent endowed with beliefs, desires and intentions.
-Like other reputation models, Repage uses social evaluations obtained from direct experiences and communicated social evaluations as source for calculations.
-However, this communication is quite simple and very limited, allowing only the exchange of single values associated with a reliability measure.
+One of these models is RepAge [?], a computational system based on a cognitive theory of reputation.
+This model is designed to be part of a cognitive agent,i.e., an agent endowed with beliefs, desires and intentions.
+Like other reputation models, RepAge uses social evaluations obtained from direct experiences and communicated social evaluations as source for calculations.
+However, this communication is quite simple and very limited, allowing only the exchange of single values associated reliability measure.
 In a real environment and for an agent that is able to make complex reasoning, an opinion without being justified can be very weak and not as useful as a fully justified opinion that points out where the information is coming from.
-With agents using a complex reputation model like Repage, it can be as important to know the followed procedure and the sources used to calculate the final value, as the final value itself.
+With agents using a complex reputation model like RepAge, as important can be the followed procedure and the sources to calculate the final value as the final value itself.

-In this paper we present LRep, a simple language that can be used with a model like Repage to elaborate justifications of calculated values.
+In this paper we present LRep, a simple language that can be used with a model like RepAge to elaborate justifications of calculated values.
 These justifications can have different levels of detail.
 So, agents can decide the amount of extra information and the level of detail of them when there are communicating social evaluations.

-In Section 2 we briefly introduce Repage and its theory framework.
+In Section 2 we briefly introduce RepAge and its theory framework.
 Following this, in Section 3 we introduce an ontology of reputation and its specification using description logic.
 This ontology will be used to define the semantics of LRep.
 Afterwards, in Section 4 we define the syntax and semantics of LRep.
 In Section 5 we present several situations where the use of LRep and justification helps to improve the performance of cognitive agents.
 Finally, Section 6 presents the conclusions and future work.

-2 The Repage System
+2 The RepAge system